Volunteering

 If you receive compensation for volunteering, check the current tax-free volunteer compensation rules with the Belastingdienst.
 The maximum amount can change each year.
 Depending on your situation, receiving compensation may also affect whether you need Dutch basic health insurance.

-Where to find volunteer opportunities
+Where to find volunteering opportunities

 You can find volunteer opportunities through national platforms and local organisations in Groningen, Friesland, and Drenthe: